-There’s something magical about having a floor we could actually safely walk on with bare feet, after many months of fear of bodily harm, including–but not limited to–tetanus, splinters, impaling ourselves on various fasteners, or even falling through said floor.
+There’s something magical about having a floor one can safely walk on with bare feet, after many months of fear of extreme bodily harm, including–but not limited to–tetanus, splinters, impaling ourselves on various fasteners, or even falling through said floor.
 It also seemed fitting that two wine lovers like ourselves would pick cork as our floor of choice.

 Today our sustainable cork floor tiles from Lumber Liquidators were laid on our plywood subfloor.
 It was the first project in the Airstream that we let someone else do without us being present (gasp!), and relinquishing that bit of control was equal parts terrifying and gratifying.
 This thing really has become like a child to us now that we’ve invested a full 9 months into it!
 Letting someone else do work on it was a new experience that I’m sure is akin to sending your kid off to school for the first time.